 Keen's footwear has a reputation for being cut on the wide side, and these hiking shoes were true to their style.
-While that is a bonus for the wide-footed ladies out there, they don't work so well for the narrow-footed hikers, like our main tester.
-While we couldn't knock off any points for that (because what is not comfortable for us could be the best fit ever for someone else), we did find a lack of cushion under the forefoot to be a bit of a problem by the end of a five mile hike.
-We could feet every pebble and cobble, and really wished there was a little more cushion underfoot.
-Our Top Pick for Comfort, the Hoka One One Tor Summit WP - Women's, gave us all the cushioning we could ask for and then some.
+While that is a bonus for the wide-footed ladies out there, they don't work so well for the narrow-footed hikers.
+While we couldn't knock off any points for that (because what is not comfortable for us could be the best fit ever for someone else), we did find a lack of cushion under the forefoot to be a bit of a problem by the end of a five-mile hike.
+We could feel every pebble and cobble and wished there was a little more cushion underfoot.

-We also did experience some hot spot issues under our big toes with this pair.
-Our feet were sliding around so much in the overly (for us) wide toe box that we started to get some irritation underfoot.
-Again, we can't fault the shoe too much, because it's just not cut for our foot, but it is something to keep in mind when sizing a pair — too wide and you'll have friction issues from your foot sliding around, and too narrow and you'll have friction issues from your feet rubbing against the sides.
-You can check out our Buying Advice guide, where we break down the things to look for when sizing a shoe, and also make recommendations for different brands and models to look for depending on the width of your foot.
+We also experienced some hot spot issues under our big toes with this pair.
+Our feet were sliding around so much in the very wide toe box that we started to get some irritation underfoot.
+Again, we can't fault the shoe too much, because it's just not cut for our foot, but it is something to keep in mind when sizing a pair.
+Too wide and you'll have friction issues from your foot sliding around, and too narrow and you'll have friction issues from your feet rubbing against the sides.

-This shoe felt really flat under the arch.
-Perhaps this was due to its wider cut overall, but we didn't feel much support in that area, which then decreased the lateral stability of the shoe.
-While this model still works well as a light day-hiker, if you are looking for something that you can also carry a heavier backpack with, check out the Lowa Renegade II GTX LO - Women's, which has a stiffer sole and provides more support overall.
+This shoe feels flat under the arch.
+Perhaps this is due to its wider cut overall, but we don't feel much support in that area, which then decreases the lateral stability of the shoe.
+While this model still works well as a light day-hiker, if you are looking for something that you can also carry a heavier backpack with, many shoes have a stiffer sole and provide more support overall.

-The 4 mm multi-directional lugs on the sole provide good traction on moderately technical terrain.
-They weren't the "stickiest" shoe in the bunch, but worked well for a variety of loose dirt trails and even some low angle scrambling.
+The 4 mm multi-directional lugs on the soles provide good traction on moderately technical terrain.
+They aren't the "stickiest" shoe in the bunch but work well for a variety of loose dirt trails and even some low angle scrambling.

-At 1 lb 15 oz in a women's size 10, this pair is in the middle of the pack weight wise.
-You can shave a few ounces off each foot with the Ahnu Sugarpine WP - Women's, but you'll sacrifice some support and durability in the process.
+At 1 lb 10.5 oz in a women's size 7, this pair is in the middle of the pack weight wise.
+You can shave a few ounces off each foot with a lighter shoe, but you'll sacrifice some support and durability in the process.

-Keen states that the Voyageur has a "water resistant" upper, which means that if there's a light rain or you're walking through dew-coated grass, your feet might still stay dry.
+Keen states that the Voyageur has a "water-resistant" upper, which means that if there's a light rain or you're walking through dew-coated grass, your feet might still stay dry.
 But once submerged in water, either on purpose (like we did in our bucket test) or by accident (say your foot slips while crossing a stream), you have about 30 seconds until the shoe is soaked through.
-While this is probably a deal breaker for someone in the Pacific Northwest, if you are mostly hiking in dry climates, then a non-waterproof shoe is a great option as they tend to be more breathable than a pair with a waterproof lining.
+While this is probably a deal-breaker for someone in the Pacific Northwest, if you are mostly hiking in dry climates, then a non-waterproof shoe is a great option as they tend to be more breathable than a pair with a waterproof lining.
 Note that Keen does not make a waterproof version of this model.
-The other non-waterproof shoe in this review, the Merrell Moab 2 Ventilator, is available in a fully waterproof version, the Merrell Moab 2 Waterproof - Women's.

-These shoes retail for $115, which is a little more than the similar non-waterproof Merrell Moab 2 Ventilator - Women's.
-However, if they fit your feet well then it's worth paying a little more to get a good fit.
+These shoes retail for a little bit more than the similar shoes we tested.
+However, if they fit your feet well, then it's worth paying more to get a good fit.